Energy Storage State-of-Charge Market Model: Formulation

 \section{Formulation}

-We first define an energy storage model in which the power rating, efficiency, and discharge cost are dependent on storage SoC.
-We describe how to incorporate this SoC-segment storage model into multi-period optimizations, which we will use as a benchmark for comparison.
-We then present the SoC-segment bidding model, which dispatches storage using SoC-specific charge and discharge bids.
+We first define an SoC-dependent energy storage model in which the power rating, efficiency, and discharge cost depend on storage SoC.
+We describe how to incorporate SoC-dependent energy storage model into multi-period optimizations, which we will use as a benchmark for comparison.
+We then present the single-period SoC segment market model, which dispatches storage using SoC-dependent charge and discharge bids and SoC-dependent energy storage model.